SilverHalf/temple-of-febe/introduction/first-runs.md

 Most commanders will only require that you have an appropriate build for your role, and that you know how to play your class.
 Just sign up for runs and follow the commander’s calls, and you will have a blast!

 {: .warning }
 ToF CM is still one of the most challenging endgame encounters!
-You should have some experience in other endgame content before joining any runs.
+You should have some experience in other endgame content and a decent build before joining any runs.

 # Getting into more runs